Shopify/polaris/.changeset/nasty-moles-juggle.md

 '@shopify/stylelint-polaris': minor
 ---

-Add deprecated scss API to stylelint-polaris
+Add deprecated scss API to stylelint-polaris and use regex tests in the config